Microsoft/IntuneDocs.it-it/intune/device-compliance-get-started.md

 Remember that you need to implement conditional access policies in addition to compliance policies in order for access to company resources to be blocked.--->

 ## <a name="prerequisites"></a>Prerequisiti

-Per usare i criteri di conformità dei dispositivi, devono essere soddisfatti i requisiti seguenti:
+Per usare criteri di conformità del dispositivo, attenersi a quanto segue:

 - Uso delle sottoscrizioni seguenti: